dansgithubuser/playground/notes/vi.md

 </pre>

 ## essential
-cannot be built out of basics
+common and cannot be built out of basics

 <pre>
 :<b>n</b> -- move to <b>n</b>th line of file